HackYourFuture/HTML-CSS/Week2/README.md

 ### Responsive design with media queries

-Nowadays people use different devices to access websites: desktops, tablets and mobiles of all different sizes.
-Responsive design is a way to put together a website so that it automatically scales its content and elements to match the screen size on which it is viewed.
-It keeps images from being larger than the screen width, and prevents visitors on mobile devices from needing to do extra work to read your content.
+Nowadays people use different devices to access websites: desktops, tablets and mobile phones of all different sizes.
+Responsive design is a way to put together a website so that it automatically scales its content and elements to match the screen size of the viewer.
+It prevents that images are larger than the screen width, so visitors on mobile devices will see a visually attractive website as well

 For more information about responsive design, check this article: [Responsive Design](https://internetingishard.com/html-and-css/responsive-design/).